The National Labor Relations Board (NLRB) is at it again, by recently releasing its first two rulings on employer social media policies.

 2. Karl Knauz Motors, Inc. (13-CA-046452, 358 NLRB No. 164)

-In this case an employee made two Facebook posts on the same day and one of them ended with his termination.
+In this case, an employee made two Facebook posts on the same day and one of them ended with his termination.
 According to a Client Alert by Pillsbury Winthrop Shaw Pittman LLP, the dealership was holding an event to introduce a new BMW model.
 At a meeting prior to the event, the employee and one of his co-workers disagreed with the dealership’s decision to have a hot dog cart at the event rather than more upscale catering.
 The employee on the day of the event took pictures of the hot dog cart and posted the photos on his Facebook page with the post “I was happy to see that Knauz went “All Out” for the most important launch of a new BMW in years . . . but to top it all off . . . the Hot Dog Cart.
-Where our clients could attain a over cooked weiner and a stale bunn [sic].”
+Where our clients could attain an overcooked Weiner and a stale bunn [sic].”

-The same employee took pictures of an accident at an adjacent Land Rover Dealership (also owned by Knauz Motors) where a customer’s 13 year old son drove a Land Rover into a pond.
+The same employee took pictures of an accident at an adjacent Land Rover Dealership (also owned by Knauz Motors) where a customer’s 13-year-old son drove a Land Rover into a pond.
 The employee posted the pictures on his Facebook page with the caption: “This is your car.
 This is your car on drugs.”
 After the dealership learned of the employee’s Facebook posting, he was terminated.

 The NLRB Board ruled that the termination for the posting of the pictures of the accident was not an infringement of the employee’s rights under the NLRA.
 The accident postings were neither protected nor concerted activity since the employee did not discuss the postings with any other employees.
-Also the accident posting had no connection to any employee’s terms and conditions of employment.
+Also, the accident posting had no connection to any employee’s terms and conditions of employment.

 While reviewing the part of the case pertaining to the sales event, the NLRB determined that the employee’s postings were protected concerted activity.
 The employee had discussed his concerns about the sales event with other employees and the event could have an effect upon his compensation.